Steele Johnson: Olympic diving career

 At the June 2016 Olympic trials, Johnson and partner David Boudia achieved a score of 491.01 in men's synchronized 10-meter platform diving; this total was the highest ever for an American team.
 Johnson and Boudia went on to win a silver medal in that event at the 2016 Summer Olympics in Rio de Janeiro, Brazil.
 At the Olympics, the pair were in second place following each of the six rounds of the competition.
 The team of Chen Aisen and Lin Yue of China won the gold, while the bronze went to Britain's Tom Daley and Daniel Goodfellow.
 Johnson and Boudia scored a 457.11.
 In the 10-meter platform individual event, Johnson placed 13th with a score of 447.85.
 After the 2016 Olympics, Johnson revealed that he had competed on a broken foot at the Olympic Games.

 In June 2021, Johnson withdrew from the 2020 Olympic trials due to a right foot injury.
 (The 2020 Olympic Games were postponed to 2021 due to the COVID-19 pandemic.)
 Johnson had been competing on the springboard as an individual and in synchronized diving.
 In announcing his decision, Johnson said, "'I’ve endured 2 failed surgeries, years on and off of crutches and have pushed as hard as I physically can...
 My foot has not been healthy for 6 years now, but over the past few months my pain has been increasing to a level that is not sustainable to push through anymore'".

 Professional diving career

 In 2019, Johnson started diving with Ben Bramley on the platform synchro (Johnson's Olympic diving partner, David Boudia, decided to switch to springboard diving).
 Johnson and Bramley finished eighth in the 10m synchro at the 2019 World Championships held in Gwangju, Korea.

 On December 2, 2024, Johnson announced his retirement from the sport of diving.

+In December 2025, Johnson announced he has come out of retirement.